Use Natural Hair Dyes To Get Hair Color At Home

 Perhaps you’ve begun your clean living journey by opting for non-toxic makeup and perfume, educating yourself about the dangers of parabens, sulfates, and synthetic fragrances.
 However, when it comes to natural hair dye, you might be curious if there truly exists a non-toxic option.

 It’s essential to understand that while these alternatives are better for your health and the environment, their results might not be as uniform or long-lasting as traditional chemical products.
-They often need to be reapplied more frequently and might not cover grey hair as effectively, typically fading within 6 to 12 washes.
+They often need to be reapplied more frequently and might not cover gray hair as effectively, typically fading within 6 to 12 washes.

 Keep in mind that although natural dyes provide a healthier method for coloring hair, they won’t lighten your hair or guarantee a completely reaction-free experience.